 As we like to do here at Tone Machines, today we're going to look into another pedal of mysterious origin.
 This is The Fuzz, or as the internet has dubbed it, Kurosawa The Fuzz.
 It's a 6 transistor monster, that for the most part, is a Super Fuzz copy.
-All things point to an early 80s build, and definitely from Japan.
+All things point to either a late 70s or early 80s build, and definitely from Japan.
 But unfortunately that is where our solid(ish) information ends...

 So today we're going to do as deep a dive as possible and grab from all of the currently existing info to see what we can come up with!